 Root Causes of Pain and Inflammation

-- Poor diet of inflammatory foods, gluten, wheat, grains, omega-6 fats, sugar
+- Nutritionally-void diet of processed inflammatory foods, gluten, wheat, grains, soda pop, omega-6 fats, sugar

 - Poorly managed blood sugar and insulin

 - Food sensitivities

 - Injuries, poor posture, joint misalignment